 It seems the Royals are all dart fans, whether they have the odd dartboard hanging up to play a quick game we are unlikely to never know.

 I am sure darts will continue to receive royal approval as it is part of the British DNA.
-I would suggest publicans think again as regards some of the failed gastropubs and re-establish the traditional British pub where people can meet, chat and play pub games.
+I would suggest publicans think again about some of the failed gastropubs and re-establish the traditional British pub where people can meet, chat and play pub games.
 There is some hope here as the ‘Flight Club’ pubs seem to be leading the way.
 Pubs dedicated to the sport.

 Enjoy the rest of the website.